TheFishNextDoor/Tasks/README.md

     - Amount: 1

 ### RIPTIDE
-- **Description:** Triggered when a player uses a trident with Riptide.
+- **Description:** Triggered when a player laucnhes themself with riptide.
 - **Associated Data:**
     - Player: The player using the trident
     - Location: The location of the player